wso2/product-sp/modules/samples/artifacts/0019/README.txt

-[1] Replace '<CARBON_HOME>' in PmmlModelProcessor.siddhi with the absolute path of the DAS instance.
+[1] Replace '<CARBON_HOME>' in PmmlModelProcessor.siddhi with the absolute path of the SP instance.
-[2] Copy {WSO2DASHome}/samples/artifacts/0019/PmmlModelProcessor.siddhi file to {WSO2DASHome}/deployment/siddhi-files.
+[2] Copy {WSO2SPHome}/samples/artifacts/0019/PmmlModelProcessor.siddhi file to {WSO2SPHome}/deployment/siddhi-files.
-[3] Navigate to {WSO2DASHome}/bin and start the server using ./worker.sh [4] Run the following curl command to send an event,
+[3] Navigate to {WSO2SPHome}/bin and start the server using ./worker.sh [4] Run the following curl command to send an event,

 curl -X POST \